withdavid/withdavid/readme.md

 I am a full-stack developer and Cybersecurity student.
 <br><br>

-⚡ Fun fact, Code is like humor.
-When you have to explain it, it’s bad
 📫 Feel free to email me about anything business related. <br><br>Email: hello@davidmartins.cloud<br><br>